 4.3.
 Horses—DeSantis et al. (2011) measured the most common elements of the La Brea horse: the cannon bones (MC3 and MT3), astragali, and patellae.
 As in the previous examples, there was no statistically significant difference between any of the pit samples as established by ANOVA.

-(VAL: your analysis)
+Astragali and metapodials are dominated by a random-walk pattern (Dir 0.003, RW 0.98, Stasis 0.02) and patellae by stasis (Dir 0.02, RW 0.13, Stasis 0.86).

 4.4.
 Camels—As with the horses, there were not enough long limb bones (humeri, radii, ulnae, femora, tibiae, patella), nor even the digit 3-4 metapodials (“cannon bones”), from enough different pits to use these elements in our study.
 However, there are large samples from multiple pits of some bones, such as the astragali, calcanea, and cuboids (Webb, 1965).
-When these were plotted by radiocarbon age, there were no statistically significant differences between samples in any of these bones (DeSantis et al., 2011).
+When these were plotted by radiocarbon age, there were no statistically significant differences between samples in any of these bones (DeSantis et al., 2011) and no suggestion of any pattern other than a random walk (Dir 0.01, RW 0.89, Stasis 0.09).
 Thus, like horses, the camels show complete size stasis through the entire glacial-interglacial cycle.

-(VAL: your analysis)

 4.5.
 Ground sloths—Prothero and Raymond (2011) analyzed all the common bones of the large ground sloth Paramylodon harlani at Rancho La Brea.
 Only the radius, patella, and astragalus were sufficiently abundant in enough well dated pits for this type of analysis.
-As in every other case, the ground sloth bones showed complete stasis in both size and shape through the entire glacial-interglacial cycle, with no evidence of any statistically significant size changes as established by ANOVA.
+As in every other case, the ground sloth bones showed complete stasis in both size and shape through the entire glacial-interglacial cycle, with no evidence of any statistically significant size changes as established by ANOVA, and equivocal support for a stasis or random-walk pattern (Dir 0.04, RW 0.66, Stasis 0.30).

-(VAL: your analysis)

 4.6.
 Bison—Raymond and Prothero (2011) analyzed the sample of Bison antiquus from Rancho La Brea.
 Only the MC3-4 and MT3-4 metapodials (cannon bones), calcanea, astragali, patellae, and humeri were sufficiently abundant in enough well dated pits for this kind of analysis.
 As in all the previous studies, there were no statistically significant differences in size among any of the pits samples of bison from Rancho La Brea, and shape (as measured by robustness of the long bones) was also static, based on ANOVA of the entire sample.
+All measurements on astragali, patellae, calcanea, and humeral condyle width follow a random-walk (Dir 0.01, RW 0.85, Stasis 0.14), while metapodials have stronger support for a pattern of stasis (Dir 0.03, RW 0.29, Stasis 0.68).

 This stasis was also relevant to another area of dispute, regarding the size reduction of bison in the early Holocene from B. antiquus to modern B. b. bison.
 The two competing hypotheses argue that this size reduction was due to some sort of climatic or habitat change in the southern Plains during the early Holocene, or pressure due to human hunting in the earliest Holocene.
 Our data showed that B. antiquus was unresponsive to the major climate changes of the last glacial-interglacial cycle.
 This undermines the climatic hypothesis and support the human hunting pressure hypothesis.
 Ironically, Hill et al. (2008) even had measurements in their data sets and plots of some of the same Rancho La Brea bison as we studied, yet they failed to remark about the stasis over the past 40,000 years while focusing just on the interval of the Pleistocene-Holocene transition.